Don't Leave Me This Way: The Communards version

 The song also had a music video, which showed the band performing in an underground setting with many fans.
 This included a blond stoic young man as part of the crowd simply watching.
 In the video, it turns out that he was chased down and caught and forced to be an informant to secret police.
 Near the end of the video, he finally radios in to them, and at the end they turn spotlights on the band and the crowd, forcing them to scatter.

 Several remixes were issued, notably the "Gotham City Mix" which was split across two sides of a 12-inch single and ran for a total of 22 minutes 55 seconds.
 The album liner notes dedicate the song to the Greater London Council (GLC), which had recently been abolished.

+Critical reception

+Much critical of the Communards' version, Simon Mills of Smash Hits stated that it "crucified" the original one "with stupid, blundering unsympathetic Hi-NRG synthesiser noises and that bloody ridiculous voice", adding that he did not like the song, the band or the single cover.